pqabelian/abelian-community-website/docs/guide/abel-tokenomics.md

+---
+title: ABEL Tokenomics
+description: ABEL is the symbol of the native token of the Abelian Mainnet, and is mined during the creation of each block.
+head:
+  - - meta
+    - name: keywords
+      content: Abelian Tokenomics, ABEL Tokenomics
+---

 # ABEL Tokenomics

 The Mainnet of Abelian Blockchain was launched in March 2022.
 ABEL is the symbol of the native token of the Abelian Mainnet,